 Note that if the error text contains specific references to names of computers, users, etc., you must remove them before you do the search and only put quote marks around each separate section.
 Also, if the message is very long, you can just extract important sections.
-For example, if you get the message you could write up the Google search as site:microsoft.com "Login failed for user" "trusted SQL Server connection"
+For example, if you get the message you could write up the Google search as

 '''

 Login failed for user 'JSMITH'.
 The user is not associated with a trusted SQL Server connection.

 Unable to create the base database session

 '''